makerdao/pe-checklists/core/standards.md

 ### Deployment

-Contracts should be verified on Etherscan with a license and pragma clearly set.
-Optimizations generally should be turned off.
-The verified code should match the main branch of the source repository on Github.
+Contracts should be verified on Etherscan with compiler version and license values populated.
+Optimizations should be turned off, with rare exception.
+Verified code should match the main branch of the source repository on GitHub.